jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.13.37 KsTestForNormality

-Evaluates whether the values in a raster are normally distributed..
+Evaluates whether the values in a raster are normally distributed.

 *Parameters*: